sjhaluck/International-Education-Data-Visualization/readme.md

 ## Dataset
-The Programme for International Student Assessment (PISA) 2012 study gathered data about student performance: student life: and school quality from 65 countries.
-The data is expansive in both breadth and depth: so it can be analyzed from a variety of perspectives.
+The Programme for International Student Assessment (PISA) 2012 study gathered data about student performance, student life, and school quality from 65 countries.
+The data is expansive in both breadth and depth, so it can be analyzed from a variety of perspectives.

 [PISA Source Data](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip&sa=D&ust=1554482573645000)
 [PISA Technical Manual](https://www.oecd.org/pisa/pisaproducts/PISA%202012%20Technical%20Report_Chapter%2016.pdf)

-The variety of data collected addresses numerous aspects of student life: behavior: culture: history: family: and school characteristics.
-Due to the significant amount of data available: not all variables could be analyzed.
-To help focus the analysis: the following characteristics were chosen (column name: followed by description):
+The variety of data collected addresses numerous aspects of student life, behavior, culture, history, family, and school characteristics.
+Due to the significant amount of data available, not all variables could be analyzed.
+To help focus the analysis, the following characteristics were chosen (column name, followed by description):
 * student_id: student identification number
 * gender: student gender
 * oecd: country OECD partnership status